raspberrypilearning/raspberry-pi-command/en/step_8.md

 ## Add an icon for your command

 Did you notice that you get a default aeroplane icon for your scripts in the menu and on the desktop?
-Let's create a custom icon for the 'bash-colors.sh' script.
+You can create a custom icon for the `bash-colors.sh` script.

 A good icon gives you a clear idea of what the script is or what it will do.
-You could draw your own icon, but we're going to use a screenshot based on the output of the command as an icon.
+You could draw your own icon, but in this step, we're going to use a screenshot based on the output of the command as an icon.

 --- task ---